yeong77/octomap_server/README.md

-# Adaptive voxel mapping based on 3D Occupancy Grid Map using Object
+# Adaptive voxel mapping based on 3D Occupancy Grid Map using Object Detection

 This repository was created based on this [link](https://github.com/OctoMap/octomap_mapping) The repository is compatible with 'Kinetic' or 'Melodic'.